JuliaCloud/AWS.jl/doc/ec2_simple.md

 - set `use_public_dnsname` to true if you are creating a julia cluster from a julia session outside of EC2 - for example, from your laptop.
 - `workers_per_instance=n` results in 'n' workers being started on each instance.
 If unspecified(or 0), `n` is taken to be the number of
   CPU cores on the machine and an equal number of processes are started on the node.
+- If num_workers > 0, it takes precendence over workers_per_instance, and the total of num_workers is distributed across all instances in propotion to the number of cores on each instance.

 #### ec2_start